-The first step in obtaining licensure in Kentucky starts at the Certificate of Need (CON) office.
+The first step in obtaining licensure in Kentucky starts at the Division of Certificate of Need (CON) office.
 They will determine if the services you are wanting to develop are needed in the Commonwealth.
-You may find additional information about the Certificate of Need Office here: Certificate of Need (CON) Office.
+You may find additional information about the Division of Certificate of Need Office here: Division of Certificate of Need (CON) Office.

 Upon approval and receipt of your Certificate of Need, you will need to fill out a web form with agency information.
 This will allow the KBEMS team to set up your agency KEMSIS account.